Final report for FNE18-911

 After smearing, cow pies were left undisturbed for 5-7 days before deployment of cone traps.
 Trapping, fly collection, identification and sorting were as described above in the 2018 field season.

 Stabilized fly samples collected from the traps were tallied throughout the fall of 2018.
 Dr. Smith conducted statistical data analysis in January of 2019 in preparation for the PASA conference in early February.
 Initial analysis shows that while dragging did have a statistically significant effect of reducing face and horn flies in some rounds of trapping, in other cases the opposite was true.
 Thus on a season wide basis (all five rounds of collection) we cannot say that the dragging treatment provided statistically significant reduction of fly numbers.
-However there is much nuance in the data which will be discussed further in a pending report.
+However there is much nuance in the data which will be discussed further in a future report.

 Our 2018 efforts were hampered by the unusually wet summer weather in Pennsylvania throughout most of July, August and September, and interestingly the precipitation was a significant predictor of horn fly and face fly capture.
 This makes sense since the objective of pasture dragging is to spread cow pies so they desiccate faster and become less suitable habitat for fly pupation.
 In 2018 there were several weeks where drying of anything exposed to the weather was difficult).